liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 ### Buzz detection

 Through trial and error, I discovered that the buzzer tone actually comes through the _bottom_ of the handset (the “microphone”) rather than through the _top_ speaker.
-It also took me embarrasingly long to realize that the rocker of the handset needs to be pressed (as if the phone were hung up) for the beep to come through.
+It also took me embarrassingly long to realize that the rocker of the handset needs to be pressed (as if the phone were hung up) for the beep to come through.

-Chris’s article talks about detecting the [pulsed DC](https://en.wikipedia.org/wiki/Pulsed_DC) signal of the buzz, but I found that pressing the button downstairs raises a reliable 9 VDC between red and black wires.
+Chris’s article discusses detecting the [pulsed DC](https://en.wikipedia.org/wiki/Pulsed_DC) signal of the buzz, but I found that pressing the button downstairs raises a reliable 9 VDC between red and black wires.
 The Shelly has a pulse counter which I likely could have employed here, but I stuck with its analog input for simplicity.

 ### Power source